Olive Moore

-Constance Edith Vaughan (September 1904 – ca. 1970), better known by her pseudonym Olive Moore, was a modernist English writer best known for three well-esteemed novels: Celestial Seraglio (1929), Spleen (1930), and Fugue (1932), and for the acerbic essay collection The Apple Is Bitten Again (1934).
-She also produced an essay on D.H.
-Lawrence, entitled Further Reflections on the Death of a Porcupine, which was privately printed in 1933 and included in her essay collection.
+Miriam Constance Beaumont Vaughan (1901 – 1979), better known by her pseudonym Olive Moore, was a modernist English writer best known for three well-esteemed novels: Celestial Seraglio (1929), Spleen (1930), and Fugue (1932), and for the acerbic essay collection The Apple Is Bitten Again (1934).
+She also produced an essay on D. H. Lawrence, entitled Further Reflections on the Death of a Porcupine, which was privately printed in 1933 and included in her essay collection.
 Her Collected Writings was published in 1992.

 Biography

 Born in Hereford, Moore was acquainted with the Bloomsbury literary circles in London during her prolific years, and with the poet Hugh MacDiarmid and the radical London bookseller and publisher Charles Lahr.
 She briefly worked for the Daily Sketch.
 In the early 1920s, she married the sculptor Sava Botzaris (1894-1965).
 Otherwise, little is known about her life, beyond a brief autobiographic sketch in 1933.
 Moore claimed to be working on a novel entitled Amazon and Hero: The Drama of the Greek War for Independence, which was never published.
-Due to her rapid disappearance from the London literary scene, the date and location of her death remain unknown, though she is believed to have died around 1970.